XanatosX/IL2-Career-Reviver/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/2f639adcc2c64220acea31837f5e5d80)](https://www.codacy.com/gh/XanatosX/IL2CarrerReviver/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=XanatosX/IL2CarrerReviver&amp;utm_campaign=Badge_Grade)

+> :warning: This tool can only be used with the Game `L-2 Sturmovik Great Battles`.
+> To get the game please go to the [game website][game_website] or steam.

 **This readme is still WIP I did want to get nighly build's up ASAP.**

 This tool will provide you different commands to performe on your save file.
 One of the major features is to revive a dead pilot by resetting the carreer to the day before death.

-## Warning
+## :warning: Warning :warning:

 This tool will change, delete and move data in your save file around, which can corrupt it.
-This can lead to unwanted behaviors of the game or make the save useless.
+This can lead to unwanted behaviors of the game or break the save completly, which will affec all other careers as well.
-Those errors could appear later and may be invisible directly after usage.
+Those errors could appear later on and may be invisible directly after usage.

+> :warning: Since I do not play in multiplayer I have no clue if editing the database will cause any errors with the servers you play on.
+I would guess that this is not the case but I'm not able to confirm it just yet.

-Command's which change your save file will present you a warning you need to comfirm before the command will run.
+> :information_source: Command's which change your save file will present you a warning you need to comfirm before the command will run.

 ## Command list